mkprogigor/mkigor_BMxx80/README.md

 Acording to mode, sleep time, oversamlinhg value it can takes 200 ms. It's possible use vTaskDelay(200) in FreeRTOS.

 Function => `bool is_meas(void)`<BR>
-returns TRUE while the bme280 IS measuring, otherwise FALSE.
+returns TRUE while the bme280 IS MEASuring, otherwise FALSE.

 Function => `struct_tph read_TPH(void)`<BR>
 It DOES NOT make measurement, only read and decoding value T,P,H for one I2C request and return structure: